 Okay, I know there are brilliant books, prize-winning books, that are written from a kid’s perspective.
 I love those books too.
 But I’ve also read so many novice manuscripts (my own included) that attempt to convey a child’s mind yet present a narrator that is unconvincingly sophisticated.
 Or worse, writers who end up resorting to juvenile diction or offering immature observations.
 The kind of writing that feels more goo goo gaga than True Grit-esque.

-It’s Otsuka’s approach to point of view that is unique here.
+It’s Otsuka’s approach to point of view in When the Emperor was Divine that is unique here.
 Instead of using a deeply interior point of view, which would seem logical if you want to develop a convincing adolescent consciousness, she employs a more objective voice.
 We do get inside the characters’ heads, but she conveys their thoughts through matter-of-fact reportage, letting us perceive their adolescent states of mind through their observations, but never allowing them to editorialize about their situations.
 In the following passage, the boy doesn’t complain about the miserable windy desert, but he says this:

 All night long he dreamed of water.
 Endless days of rain.
 Overflowing canals and rivers and streams rushing down to the sea.
 He saw the ancient salt lake floating above the floor of the desert.
 Its surface was calm and blue.
 Smooth as glass.
 He was drifting down through the reeds and fish were swimming through his fingers and when he looked up through the water the sun was nothing but a pale wobbly speck a hundred million miles above his head.